icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 #### Centro Comercial Nova Arcada

-> Shopping mall just outside Braga, surprinsigly very quiet during the week and many people go there to study/work.
+> Shopping mall just outside Braga, surprisingly very quiet during the week and many people go there to study/work.
 There is free WiFi provided by the mall, you just need to re-login every 45 or so minutes (I hacked away [this script](https://gist.github.com/ntfc/cd37a3b822183b1741f132247197a1eb) to automate the process, seemed to work for a whole afternoon).
-There are power plugs available, restaurantes and cafes are on the same floor and free bus from/to city center during the week.
+There are power plugs available, restaurants and cafes are on the same floor and free bus from/to city center during the week.

 Webpage: http://www.novaarcada.pt/